aktcope4066/semGroup18/use-cases/usecase02.md

 ### Goal in Context

-*As a member of the organization, I want to generate a report showing the number of speakers of Chinese, English, Hindi, Spanish, and Arabic, including their percentage of the world population, so that I can analyze language distribution globally.*
+*As a Global Studies Researcher, I want to generate a report showing the number of speakers of Chinese, English, Hindi, Spanish, and Arabic, along with their percentage of the global population, so that I can analyze language distribution and its sociocultural impact worldwide.*

 ### Scope